 The Dairy Cattle Project and Record Book (127) supports 4-H members who are taking calf, yearling/heifer, and cow projects.
 The Dairy Resource Handbook (127R) is a required supplement for all dairy projects.
 Both books are available through local OSU Extension offices and online at extensionpubs.osu.edu.
 Ohio residents get the best price when they order and pick up their purchases through local Extension offices.

 These online resources support your project experience this year:

-- 2023 Dairy Focus Questions (required) This includes content for the Topic of Interest, Medications Labels and Inserts, and Treatment Record Scenario.
+- 2024 Dairy Focus Questions (required) Coming soon!
+This includes content for the Topic of Interest, Medications Labels and Inserts, and Treatment Record Scenario.
 They're grouped together here because they change every year.

 - Quality Assurance Quiz (required)

 - Extra pages from the Dairy Project and Record Book (if needed)